smsulemans/GettingAndCleaningData/README.md

 for code to work "household_power_consumption.txt" should be in your working directory you can find working directory using getwd()

+to run script just open each .R script in R using file->open script then edit->run all

 thanks
 Muhammad Suleman